esp8266/Arduino/README.md

 #### mDNS responder (ESP8266mDNS library) ####

 Allows the sketch to respond to multicast DNS queries for domain names like "foo.local".
+Currently the library only works on STA interface, AP interface is not supported.
 See attached example and library README file for details.

 #### Other libraries (not included with the IDE)